bit-mx/data-entities/README.md

 The execute method returns a Response object that contains the data returned by the stored procedure.

-### Casts
+### Mutators

-You can use the casts method to transform the parameters before sending them to the Store Procedure.
+You can use the mutators method to transform the parameters before sending them to the Store Procedure.

 ```php